 After sending out the second campaign, you can monitor results and compare performance with the first one.
 Just please bear in mind that email marketing is a constant work-in-progress.
 You have to regularly analyze and tweak campaigns to ensure that you are achieving the best-possible results.

-ReeferMail.com has many other resources and blog articles to help you get better at email marketing.
+ReeferMail.com has many other resources and articles to help you get better at email marketing.
 Click here for more free advice.